 Czeck Nymphing/Euro Nymphing: Since the Czeck and East European teams began winning all the International Competitions 20 years ago this method has become one of the mainstays of river fishing.
 Rods are not shorter than 10 feet long, very light at wt# 2/3 with 0 rated fly line or no fly line at all – just a thick nylon tapered into the leader which is not usually more than 5 feet long where it joins some form of sight indicator (river depth/speed dependent) Flies are small nymphs but very heavily weighted tungsten/lead/brass and fished between 2 – 4 on the tippet but only a foot or so apart so that they get down deep into the water.
 Tippet breaking strain is between 2 – 5 lbs.

 There is no casting in the usual sense – just a “lob” upstream about the length or so of the rod which is held high and the indicator tracked as the flies bounce along the river bed to a distance of a rod or so downstream and about a rod length out.
 It is usual to take a pace upstream between casts and you can get through a lot of water and a lot of casts with this method hence keep the rod and reel as light as possible.

 It is a deadly method and along with downstream wets my favourite although there is nothing more magical than seeing your dry imitation being sipped down delicately by a hungry trout or grayling.
 Neither is there anything more frustrating than to strike too early or late as the fly slips from view and leaves you wondering how you did not connect with the fish.

-In 2013 I won the EPFFA Nationals on the River Eden using Czeck Nymphs and in 2015 won using dries and in the between years have been placed but each days fishing is different due to the venue, the depth, the speed or climate so you need to have a knowledge of all methods for success.
+In 2013 I won the EPFFA Nationals on the River Eden using Czeck Nymphs and in 2015 won the EPFFA Nationals on the River Ure using dries and in the between years have been placed but each days fishing is different due to the venue, the depth, the speed or climate so you need to have a knowledge of all methods for success.